 For his final undergraduate project, Lucas turned his attention back to his love of cars, the same love which had landed him in a ditch and almost ended his life; the very reason he was at USC to begin with.

-Opening at sunrise on a crew prepping the car prior to the run, it is brimming right out of the gate with the kinds of touches that define Lucas’s early work.
+Opening at sunrise on a crew prepping the car prior to the run, it’s brimming right out of the gate with the kinds of touches that define Lucas’s early work.
 And though he had started blending his love of cars with his love of cinema in Herbie, this was an all-out love letter.

 Whether fueled by his early success on the film student circuits and building reputation as a savant, or simply by the general air of 60s rebellion, Lucas had already adopted a disregard for rules and regulations.

-As one in a series of his tone poem-like shorts, written, directed and edited by Lucas himself, backed by a small, efficient 14 person student film crew, it oozes Lucas’s love of editing, and camera work.
-The kind cinéma vérité and cinéma pur streaming out of Europe and Canada.
+As one in a series of his tone poem-like shorts, written, directed and edited by Lucas himself, backed by a small, efficient 14-person student film crew, it oozes Lucas’s love of editing, and camera work.
+The kind of cinéma vérité and cinéma pur streaming out of Europe and Canada.
 In fact, one of Lucas’s inspirations for the film was Jean-Claude Labrecque, a documentarian and cameraman who had come from NFB, and whose film 60 Cycles functioned as a framework of sorts for 1:42.08.
 It too was about a race, but as the title implies, one of bicycles (in Gaspé, Quebec to be specific).

 It was exactly the kind of film Lucas loved.
 He borrowed it from the library and watched it over and over[p11, 1].
-Where Lipsett’s montage films had bolstered his love of Eisenstein and irrevocably sent him down the editor track, 60 Cycles informed his use of the camera in almost as influential a manner.
+Where Arthur Lipsett’s montage films had bolstered his love of Eisenstein and irrevocably sent him down the editor track, 60 Cycles informed his use of the camera in almost as influential a manner.

 And that opening shot…